Information Center for Issuers

 3. Formal policies that are applicable only to subsidiaries of the Parent company may be incorporated partially, depending on the indicator.

-4. If a Subsidiary is being assessed, documents from the Parent company can be incorporated but only partially and depending on the type of indicator.
+4. If a Subsidiary is being assessed, documents from the Parent company can be incorporated depending on the type of indicator.
 This depends on the control level, a proxy for which is the ownership percentage.

 Sharing Information Internally